HouzuoGuo/laitos/doc/Command-processor.md

 <tr>
     <td>Shortcuts</td>
     <td>{"shortcut1":"command1"...}</td>
-    <td>Without using password PIN input, these shortcuts are directly translated into the commands and executed.</td>
+    <td>Without using password input, these shortcuts are directly translated into the commands and executed.</td>
 </tr>
 </table>